openid-connect-4-identity-assurance-1_0 November 2024

 The OP shall not ignore some or all of the query restrictions on possible values and shall not deliver available verified/verification data that does not match these constraints.

-5.5.2. max_age
+5.5.2.
+Max_age

-The RP can also express a requirement regarding the age of certain data, like the time elapsed since the issuance/expiry of certain evidence types or since the verification process asserted in the verification element took place. section 5.5.1 of the OpenID Connect specification [OpenID] defines a query syntax that allows for new special query members to be defined.
-This specification introduces a new such member max_age, which is applicable to the possible values of any elements containing dates or timestamps (e.g., time, date_of_issuance and date_of_expiry elements of evidence of type document).
+The RP can also express a requirement regarding the age of certain data, like the time elapsed since the issuance/expiry of certain evidence types or since the verification process asserted in the verification element took place.
+Section 5.5.1 of the OpenID Connect specification [OpenID] defines a query syntax that allows for new special query members to be defined.
+This document introduces a new such member max_age, which is applicable to the possible values of any elements containing dates or timestamps (e.g., time, date_of_issuance and date_of_expiry elements of evidence of type document).

 max_age: Optional.
 JSON number value only applicable to claims that contain dates or timestamps.
 It defines the maximum time (in seconds) to be allowed to elapse since the value of the date/timestamp up to the point in time of the request.
 The OP should make the calculation of elapsed time starting from the last valid second of the date value.